What is a fertility & maternal health dietitian?

 You can now register using my affiliate link

-The course starts on 6th April 2021 and the early bird price ends on 15th March 2021.
+The course starts on 4th April 2022 and the early bird price ends on 13th March 2022.
+Use the following code at the checkout for a 20% discount: EARLYBIRD20

 And if you are interested in Maternal Health Nutrition here is another excellent and comprehensive online course that assists dietitians to upskill in this area.